collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Shared Repo Model Feature Branch or Pull Request Branch

-Fetch updates to your local .git folder.
-Create a local branch and insert the contents of the remote-tracking branch into it.
+Fetch updates from the shared repoitory to your local .git folder.
+Create a local branch and insert the contents of a remote-tracking branch into it.
 Merge the master branch into it to keep it up to date.
 (If the repo was cloned before the pull request)

 ```bash
 $ git fetch origin